joinpursuit/AC_4_Web/bridge/lessons/01_values.md

 Since the number is converted to a string, the above was the same as writing `'2' + '4'` - like concatenating any two strings.

 Another case of automatic conversion occurs when a non-boolean value appears instead of a boolean.
 In that case, most values will be converted to `true`.
 Exceptions include the number `0`, the empty string `''`, and a few others which we will discuss later.
 These evaluate to `false`.
-In those cases the `||` operator behaves in an unusual way: if the left-hand side evaluates to true, the original left-hand value will be produced (instead of `true`).
+In those cases the `||` operator behaves in an unusual way: if the left-hand side evaluates to true, the original left-hand value will be returned (instead of `true`).

 ```js
 > false || 1